Ronda Rousey Beats Alexa Bliss, Wins Raw Women's Title at WWE SummerSlam 2018

 Ronda Rousey's meteoric rise in WWE continued Sunday, as she defeated Alexa Bliss at SummerSlam in Brooklyn, New York, to become the new Raw women's champion.

 Bliss did her best to try to frustrate Rousey by staying outside of the ring and running to the ropes.
-She couldn't avoid Rousey forever, though.
+She couldn't avoid the former UFC star forever, though.

 Eventually, Rousey got ahold of Bliss' left arm and didn't let go.
 Bliss tapped out within seconds of Rousey locking in the armbar.

 WWE @WWE